 In addition to the core courses required for graduation, the courses listed in the following programs of study are recommended for the successful completion of the identified degree or certificate program.
 Students should contact transfer institutions regarding their requirements.
 The Kansas State Board of Education requires that pre-service teachers pass the Pre-Professional Skills Test (PPST) for certification or licensure.
-It is recommended by transfer institutions that the test be taken in the freshman year.
-The PPST test is offered at GCCC three times a year.
+It is recommended by transfer institutions that the test be taken upon completition of MATH108.
+The PPST test is offered at GCCC three times a year and is now available online.
 Students should see their advisor or the education department for more information.